Swissgroover/Janek-Wordpress-blog-Post/README.md

 # Janek-Wordpress-blog-Post

-Needed config.php to root folder
+Needed config.php and setup.php to root folder

 screenshot in files.